 Be consistent.
-If sleep time comes earlier, that means waking up time will, too.
-If you're letting time creep back a few days before, do the same with wake-up time, breakfast, lunch, dinner etc. Their entire day from top to bottom should still feel the same, even if you're adjusting and fudging with timing.
+If sleep time comes later, that means waking up time will, too.
+If you're letting time creep up a few days before, do the same with wake-up time, breakfast, lunch, dinner etc. Their entire day from top to bottom should still feel the same, even if you're adjusting and fudging with timing.
 They shouldn’t even notice a change, especially if they’re too young to tell time.